cisagov/ScubaGear/baselines/powerbi.md

 ## 3. Power BI External Invitations

+This section provides policies that help reduce guest user invitation risks related to Power BI data and resources.
-This setting controls whether Power BI allows inviting external users to the agency’s organization through Power BI’s sharing workflows and experiences.
+The settings in this section control whether Power BI allows inviting external users to the agency’s organization through Power BI’s sharing workflows and experiences.
 After an external user accepts the invite, they become an AAD B2B guest user in the organization.
 They will then appear in user pickers throughout the Power BI user experience.

-If this setting is disabled:

-- Existing guest users in the tenant organization continue to have access to any items they already had access to and continue to be listed in user picker experiences.

-- An external user who is not already a guest user in the agency cannot be added to the agency through Power BI.

-For maintaining least privilege, a best practice is to disable this setting unless dictated by the mission need.

-**Note**: To invite external users to the tenant, a user also needs the AAD Guest Inviter role.
-The setting in this baseline statement only controls the ability to invite guest users through Power BI.
-See the *AAD Minimum Viable Secure Configuration Baseline* for more information on roles.

 ### Policies
 #### MS.POWERBI.3.1v1
 The Invite external users to your organization feature SHOULD be disabled unless agency mission requires the capability.

-- _Rationale:_ Disabling this feature in PowerBI keeps guest users from accessing potentially risky data/APIs.
-If external invites are required then, guest users should be invited by authorized users via the Azure Active Directory guest invite features.
-By only allowing an authorized groups of individuals to invite guest users to create accounts in the tenant, this helps an agency enforce a centrally managed guest user account approval process which reduces the risk of unauthorized accounts being created.
+- _Rationale:_ Disabling this feature keeps internal users from inviting guest users.
+Therefore guest users can be limited from accessing potentially risky data/APIs.
+If an agency needs to allow guest access, the invitation feature can be limited to users in specific security groups to help limit risk.
 - _Last modified:_ June 2023
+- _Note:_ If this feature is disabled, existing guest users in the tenant continue to have access to Power BI items they already had access to and continue to be listed in user picker experiences.
+After it is disabled, an external user who is not already a guest user cannot be added to the tenant through Power BI.

 ### Resources